 In May 2013, after our identity change and the launch of new services, we decided to replace LAT Multilingual’s website.
 We did not yet realize what an adventure was ahead of us!

 Building a multilingual website can be a long and painstaking project if it is not well thought out at the beginning.
-Based on the experience we encountered in developing our site, we are proposing a 5-step process for a successful undertaking.
+Based on the experience we encountered in developing our site, we suggest the following five-step process to ensure success.

 Whether the site will use only one language or many, the first step consists in identifying the audience you want to reach, knowing who you are speaking to, and thus answering the question, “Why put in place a multilingual site?”
 In our case, the answer was quite simple.
 We are a translation and cultural marketing company.
 It is important to demonstrate our know-how in this field.
 Also, websites are the foundation of a good multilingual social networking strategy.
 Before you can communicate about social media in many languages, your audience must have a reference site to consult in order to find your services.

 This step is crucial and requires asking yourself a few questions.
 Marketing plans are a very useful took when you have to identify your target areas.
 Once this step has been completed, the content and languages to use will be clear to you.